iTwin/auth-clients/packages/browser/README.md

 Other notable methods:
 `client.signOutRedirect()` - starts the signout flow via redirect `client.signOutPopup()` - starts the signout flow via popup.
+`client.setAdvancedSettings(userManagerSettings)` - Allows for advanced options to be supplied to the underlying UserManager.

 ## Authorization Overview